 Information for Authors

-Any article received that does not observe Alphaville house style will be directly returned to the author for appropriate revision and resubmission.
+Any article, review or report received that does not observe Alphaville house style will be directly returned to the author for appropriate revision and resubmission.

 Alphaville reserves the right to reject an article, review or report at any stage in the editing process.
 Alphaville reserves the right to not publish commissioned work.

 While no major alterations will be carried out without the author’s consent, the editors reserve the right to make minor editorial changes to any format, punctuation, grammar, or spelling errors.